radianceteam/dex/DEX-debots/README.md

 6. After you have deployed a new client wallet wait a few seconds, refresh your client wallet data and display it

+7. Copy your wallet address and fill it up with TONs.
+Required amount is around 20 TONs

+8. Check your balance again, when you have enough TONs, you can create a wallet for wTONs using debot menu command and wrap your TONs into TIP-3 tokens for future use in other DEX debots

+After this you can launch Swapper Debot and Liquidity Provider Debot and follow the instructions to operate the DEX.
+Below is the list of debot addresses and pair addresses for trading.
+You can connect each pair inside the debot interface and start trading using available liquidity.
+Note that 1 nanoToken = 0,000 000 001 wTON/wBTC/wETH/wUSDT.

 Debots:

+TONwrapperDebot
+tonos-cli debot fetch 0:35980ae219f15a716e9a0e5562c5c3ec9029adddb6fcb221f2aa6f64a8c38aa4

+Swapper
+tonos-cli debot fetch 0:dbc0f2367ab70fb845c44e596ee1b061bae15562f937768f6c7c27edef139a22

+Liquidity Provider
+tonos-cli debot fetch 0:08b76ddf6c8e3d8b4f6e7f57c1eec01c65b9e3e2d6f82edb113dac82b2100e81

 PAIRS for debot: